 Welcome to Kenilworth Community Church.
 We are delighted to have been established as a weekly congregation for over a year now.

-Do come and see us- visitors are so welcome!
+Do come and see us- visitors are really welcome!

 We are a newly established evangelical church in Kenilworth, Warwickshire, affiliated to the Fellowship of Independent Evangelical Churches (FIEC) as a recognised church plant.
 We started meeting weekly in October 2018.